juicedata/juicefs/docs/en/guide/mount_at_boot.md

 ### Automating Mounting with systemd.mount

-If you're using JuiceFS and need to apply settings like database access password, S3 access key, and secret key, which are hidden from the command line using environment variables, it may not be easy to configure them in the `/etc/fstab` file.
+If you're using JuiceFS and need to apply settings like database access password, S3 access key, and secret key, which are hidden from the command line using environment variables for security reason, it may not be easy to configure them in the `/etc/fstab` file.
 In such cases, you can utilize systemd to mount your JuiceFS instance.

 Here's how you can set up your systemd configuration file: